kt3k/vinyl-serve/README.md

 This stops the server at the given port number.
 Throws error if there is no server at the port.

+# API for module developer

+`vinyl-serve` has some more APIs which are maybe useful when someone wants to use this module as a part of another module.

+## vinylServe.setDebugPageTitle(title)

+- @param {String} title

+This overrides the debug page title.

+## vinylServe.setDebugPagePath(path)

+- @param {String} path

+This overrides the debug page path.
+The path have to start with '/'.
+(The default is `__vinyl__`.)

+Example. `/__mytool__`

+## vinylServer.setHandlerOfStarting(handler)

+- @param {Function} handler

+Sets the handler for the starting of the server.
+This handler is called when the server start listening.
+This handler is called with 2 parameters.
+The first one is the url of the root of the server and the second is the path of the debug page. ( e.g. `http://0.0.0.0:7000/` and `http://0.0.0.0:7000/__vinyl__` )

+## vinylServer.setHandlerOfPortError(handler)

+- @param {Function} handler

+Sets the handler for the case of the port number error.
+This handler is called when the server's port is already in use.
+This handler is called with 1 parameter which is the port number of the server.

 # Install

 ```